herrault/Former-Field-Systems-Workshop/README.md

 ## Bibliography

-Link to the shared bibliography : FFS in Central Europe | Zotero
+Link to the shared bibliography : https://www.zotero.org/groups/6165746/ffs_in_central_europe/library Feel free to upload more articles on FFS on this shared bibliography If you don't have a Zotero account you can check the bibliography below and suggest new references by email at damien@unistra.fr

 -	Affek, A., 2016.
 Past Carpathian landscape recorded in the microtopography.
 Geographia Polonica 89. https://doi.org/10.7163/GPol.0062
 -	Affek, A., 2015.
 Exploring past Carpathian landscape: the application of LiDAR and archival cadastral maps.
 Archaeologia Polona 53, 243–247.